atallah-lab/neoplastic-evolution/README.md

 #### ./data/chrmpd.rda
 * R data file containing two objects: chrmcnt - number of sites for each of the 4 snap-velcro categories for each chromosome, chrmpd - probability of insertion for each of the 4 categories for each chromosome

+#### ./data/chromSitePd.rda
+* R data file containing a 24x5 matrix with probabilities of selection for each insertion site class, including 0.1 probability of endonuclease-independent insertions

 #### ./data/GenBank_L19092.fa
 * consensus sequence retrieved from GenBank, https://www.ncbi.nlm.nih.gov/nuccore/L19092.1?report=GenBank